Ground Floor Studio workbench with modular synthesizer, Car Wash and Lost Lake paintings, South Lake Union skyline through the glass

 A neighborhood, in conversation.

-The Elephant Super Car Wash sign — a Seattle landmark since 1956 — sat across the plaza, blinking its hot pink loop into the windows of every building around it.
-Inside the studio, a hand-painted homage to that same sign glowed back.
-The painting on the wall and the neon across the street were always quietly answering each other.
+The Elephant Super Car Wash sign — a Seattle landmark since 1956 — sat across the plaza, blinking pink into every window on the block.
+Inside the studio, a painted version of the same sign hung on the wall.
+At dusk, both lit up at once.

 05